Cardiovascular disease (CVD) is a complication and cause of premature death among people with

 (PAD) and claudication (pain with walking)

-People with type 2 diabetes often have an increased risk of CVD for the following reasons: Their platelets have an added tendency to clump together leading to clotting problems and poor blood flow.
+People with type 2 diabetes often have an increased risk of CVD for the following reasons: Platelets have an added tendency to clump together leading to clotting problems and poor blood flowHigher rates of

-, particularly increased LDL or “bad” cholesterol, low levels of HDL or “good” cholesterol, and increased levels of triglycerides.
+high cholesterol, particularly increased LDL or “bad” cholesterol, low levels of HDL or “good” cholesterol, and increased levels of triglycerides

 Those with the highest risk for diabetes and its CVD complications include: People with a family history of diabetesOverweight and obese people, especially extra weight around the waistOlder people